 This post is the last of our series on Binding Financial Agreements.
-If you have not already done so, we recommend you reading this one, and then this one, first.
+If you have not already done so, we recommend you read our first post in the series; What is a Binding Financial Agreement?, and then our second in the series Entering into a Binding Financial Agreement, first.

 When can a BFA be set aside?